codsen/codsen/packages/json-variables/README.md

 //    }
 ```

-If variables reference keys which values reference other keys that are fine.
+If variables reference keys which have values that reference other keys, that's fine.
 Just ensure there's no closed loop.

 ```js
 const jv = require('json-variables')